TJ Friedl Preview, Player Props: Reds vs. Diamondbacks

-TJ Friedl -- 0-for-5 in his last game -- will be in action for the Cincinnati Reds versus the Arizona Diamondbacks, with Zach Davies on the mound, on August 26 at 8:10 PM ET.
+The Cincinnati Reds and TJ Friedl, who went 1-for-6 last time in action, battle Slade Cecconi and the Arizona Diamondbacks at Chase Field, Sunday at 4:10 PM ET.

-He had a hitless performance in his last game (0-for-5) against the Diamondbacks.
+In his previous game he had a one-hit performance (1-for-6) against the Diamondbacks.

 TJ Friedl Game Info & Props vs. the Diamondbacks